haanbrand/aci-init/README.md

 It then also creates a bunch of generic policies that is normally used in the Fabric.
 Currently creating:
-   CDP_OFF
+   CDP_OFF,
-   CDP_ON
+   CDP_ON,
-   1Gbps_autoNeg_ON
+   1Gbps_autoNeg_ON,
-   1Gbps_autoNeg_OFF
+   1Gbps_autoNeg_OFF,
-   10Gbps_autoNeg_ON
+   10Gbps_autoNeg_ON,
-   10Gbps_autoNeg_OFF
+   10Gbps_autoNeg_OFF,
-   LLDP_OFF
+   LLDP_OFF,
-   LLDP_ON
+   LLDP_ON,
-   PortChannel mode ON
+   PortChannel mode ON,
-   PortChannel LACP Active
+   PortChannel LACP Active,
-   PortChannel LACP Passive
+   PortChannel LACP Passive,
-   STP BPDU Filter
+   STP BPDU Filter,
-   STP BPDU Guard
+   STP BPDU Guard,
-   STP BPDU Guard and FILTER
+   STP BPDU Guard and FILTER,
-   MCP ENABLED
+   MCP ENABLED,
-   MCP DISABLED
+   MCP DISABLED.

    And then lastly the work in progress part is where we would use the same xlsx sheet to add tenants, VRFs and BD's etc...